ezrichards/geocup/README.md

 allowed and we're playing with 2 minute rounds on World.
 Everyone is welcome -- play at [geocup.pages.dev](https://geocup.pages.dev)!

 The leaderboard will be updated everyday and the next day's link will be released shortly after.
 The winner gets something, idk.

+Results can be gathered from the API URL: `https://www.geoguessr.com/api/v3/results/highscores/GAME_CODE`